manuGil/online-core/docs/source/radiometric-ops.rst

 ****************

 Task 27
-   Repeat the steps of the previous task, but this time use kernels with the following values of the centre: 12, 16 and 200.
+   Repeat the steps of the previous task, but this time use kernels with the following values for the centre: 12, 16 and 200.
 Increasing the centre value will increase the weight of the centre pixel in the original image.
 When using a value of about 16 for the centre pixel; the kernel will calculate the Laplace enhancement of the image.
 Then, the resulting layer will look like the original image.

 Custom Filters
 **************

 The Laplace kernel detects edges in all directions.
 We can also define kernels which detect edges in specific directions.
 In the next task, you will use a costume filter defined in a text file.
-Check the content of  ``NW-SE_3x3.txt`` by opening in a text editor.
+Check the content of  ``SW-NE_3x3.txt`` by opening in a text editor.

 .. attention::
    **Question.**
-   Which are the weight of the filter define in ``NW-SE_3x3.txt``?
+   Which are the weight of the filter define in ``SW-NE_3x3.txt``?
 Write them down.

    .. image:: _static/img/3by3.png
       :width: 160px
       :align: center

 Task 28
    In the Processing Toolbox, use the **r.mfilter** tool of GRASS  to detect edges in a specific direction.
-Use the file ``NW-SE_3x3.txt`` as *Filter file*.
+Use the file ``SW-NE_3x3.txt`` as *Filter file*.

    Check the results and confirm that one of the runways of the *Twente Airport*  was not detected at all!
 Also, confirm that the edges of the main runway were detected.
 The result should show positive values on one side of the runway and a negative on the other.
 This is because of the correlation of the results with the positive and negative weights in the kernel.